SimpleModBot/SimpleModBot/README.md

 ## Additional Information

-If you wish to use my bots code for your own bot please do not pass it off as yours and give credit to me wherever you can.
+If you wish to use my bot code for your project, you can use it, just try to either credit me or change the code so it isn't obviously stolen.

-If you want to use the code just download the files as a zip and add your bot token(s) into the `.env` file where it says, once you have done that go into the `SimpleModBot/utils` folder and you should see a file called `SMB.bat`, open the file and you should see the bot online.

-*The default prefix is `//` and if you want the database commands to work you need to put your own MongoDB link.*
+I am hiding some important files because I don't want people to steal my project entirely.
+Sorry for any inconveniences.

 ## Features